Custody of client money and assets

 CASH AND ASSETS NOT IN THE CUSTODY OF WEALTHTIME LIMITED

-As mentioned above, there are cases where cash or assets displayed in a Wealthtime Select product portfolio may not be in the custody of Wealthtime Limited (for example where the client has requested that money in their pension should be paid into a deposit account with a third party UK bank) and therefore may not automatically be protected under the CASS rules.
+As mentioned above, there are cases where cash or assets displayed in a Wealthtime Classic product portfolio may not be in the custody of Wealthtime Limited (for example where the client has requested that money in their pension should be paid into a deposit account with a third party UK bank) and therefore may not automatically be protected under the CASS rules.

 Where a client’s portfolio contains cash or assets not held in the custody of Wealthtime Limited, those clients (and their advisers) are advised to check with the institution to determine how cash and/or assets it holds for the client are protected and what, if any, compensation schemes are available in the event that the institution fails.